 Wanstrow Village Hall was rebuilt using money from the Big Lottery and other grants.
 It was opened in May 2011 by Kevin McCloud, presenter of Channel 4 Grand Designs programme.
 He called it “a triumph for Wanstrow.”

-The design is planned to be eco-friendly, using the latest sustainable technology.
-The village hall also has full disabled access.
+The design is planned to be eco-friendly, using the latest sustainable technology and is equipped with full disabled access.

 The adjoining green was opened in April 2012 and is open to the public at all times.
-It is equipped with state-of-the-art play equipment funded by a grant from The People’s Millions.
-It is a fantastic asset for anyone wanting to book a children”s party, or an event including children, as it is freely available.
+It has state-of-the-art play equipment, funded by a grant from The People’s Millions, and is a fantastic asset for anyone wanting to book a children”s party, or an event including children, as it is freely available.

 The main hall can easily seat 120 people and the adjoining meeting room can be opened up to increase the area.

-There is a well-organised and fully equipped kitchen with serving hatch.
-There is a bar in the main hall.
+There is a well-organised and fully equipped kitchen with serving hatch along with a full-service bar in the main hall.

 Outside there is a car park which has two spaces for disabled parking.

-The attractive church of St. Mary is nearby and the village pub, now under new management and renamed The King William IV; serves real ales and is right across the road.
+The attractive church of St. Mary is nearby and the village pub The King William IV; serves real ales and is right across the road.